top of page

 While teaching non-verbal children, consider these helpful tricks:

 • Routine and Structure: Establishing a consistent routine offers predictability, helping children feel secure and focused.
-A structured environment has been shown to reduce anxiety in non-verbal children.
+A structured environment can reduce anxiety in non-verbal children.

-• Positive Reinforcement: Celebrate even the smallest achievements with rewards tailored to individual preferences, whether praise, stickers, or extra playtime.
+• Positive Reinforcement: Celebrate even the smallest achievements with rewards tailored to individual preferences, like praise, stickers, or extra playtime.
 This encouragement fosters motivation.

 • Communication Alternatives: Encourage the use of AAC (Augmentative and Alternative Communication) tools to enhance engagement and understanding.
-Research indicates that using AAC significantly improves communication outcomes in non-verbal children.
+Research indicates that using AAC can significantly improve communication outcomes in non-verbal children.

 • Collaborative Learning: Support group activities that promote peer interactions.
 Facilitating buddy systems can enhance social skills and foster a sense of belonging.